NWScraper/nws/README.md

 #### Installing
 - Make sure Python 3.6 or higher is installed, download this repository and enter the folder from the commandline.

-- optionally you can choose to use a virtual environment to create an isolated Python environment.
-To do so run:
+- optionally you can choose to use a virtual environment to create an isolated Python environment:
     - Install [Virtualenv](https://virtualenv.pypa.io/en/stable/): `pip install virtualenv`
     - Create a new virtual environment named ENV.
 The -p flag ensures the correct version of Python is used:
     `virtualenv ENV -p python3`